bl2-doutorado/artigo-sbqs-2025/cloud-native-tosca-profile/README.md

 Using the Cloud-native TOSCA Template it is possible to model an application topology.
 Let's suppose that we have a Kubernetes cluster with 3 nodes (A, B and C) and the following application architecture, where we have a frontend application that communicates with a backend application which that stores its data in a database:

-We can model this topology this way:
+We can model this topology this way assuming that each application has only one container, respectively , although it is possible to :

 ```yaml
 topology_template: